bazen/gressus-tools/ReadMe.md

 ## Data Mapping

-You can map a source Array to a target array and even apply filters and post converters.
+You can map a source array to a target array and even apply filters and post converters.
 This can help you when programming Import-Scriopts with large datasets from one format to another.

 ```php